UP TO 14 GUESTS

 This tour will give you an excellent taste of Peloponnese countryside combining ancient Messene, one of the best excavated archaeological sites in Greece.
 We will begin with a drive along the coast.
 On the way, you will view some Greek seaside villages and the island of Salamis (where the historical naval battle took place between the Athenians and the Persians).
 Our first stop the Corinth Canal.
 Opened in 1892 and separating the Peloponnese peninsula from the rest of Greece and connecting the Saronic Gulf to the Corinthian Sea.
 You will have time to walk across on a pedestrian bridge to admire the canal closer.

-Continuing we will drive to the remains of this vast ancient city, that are as extensive as those of Olympia and Epidavros, yet Ancient Messene receives only a fraction of their visitors.
+Continuing we will drive to the remains of this vast ancient city, that are as extensive as those of Olympia and Epidaurus, yet Ancient Messene receives only a fraction of their visitors.
 Picturesquely situated on a hillside below the village of Mavromati and still undergoing excavation, the site comprises a large theatre, an agora (marketplace), a sizeable Sanctuary of Asclepius and one of the most impressive Ancient Greek stadiums.
 The entry includes the small museum at the site turn-off; don’t miss the impressive Arcadian Gate 800 m beyond, either.

-The remains of this tremendous ancient city are complete with a grand ancient stadium, an Ancient Agora, an ancient theatre with a capacity of up to ten thousand spectators, and a fountain house.
+The remains of this tremendous ancient city are complete with a grand Ancient Stadium, an Ancient Agora, an ancient theatre with a capacity of up to ten thousand spectators, and a fountain house.
 It is so well-maintained that you can easily envision the city in all of its glory.

 Our next stop, Kalamata, is the second most populous city of the Peloponnese peninsula, after Patras, in southern Greece and the largest city of the homonymous administrative region.
 The capital and chief port of the Messenia regional unit, it lies along the Nedon River at the head of the Messenian Gulf.